Adult secondary education

 Adults who haven’t completed elementary or secondary education can take adult education programs.
 Some teach how to read and write and others get you a high school diploma.
 Contact the ministry or department of education in the province or territory where you live for more information.

-Education in Canada usually starts with kindergarten followed by grades 1 to 12.
-By law, children must go to school starting at the age of 5 or 6 and until they are between 16 and 18, depending on the province or territory.
+By law, children must go to school.
+Depending on the province or territory, children may start at the age of 5 or 6 and continue until they are between 16 and 18.

 Students go from primary to secondary school between grades 6 and 8, depending on the province or territory.
 Students who successfully complete secondary school get a high school diploma.